Modules

 File = Module

-Loon's module system is about as simple as it gets: every .loon file is a module, and the module name is just the file name without the extension.
-No module declarations, no package manifests, no boilerplate.
-If you have a file called greet.loon, you have a module called greet.
+Loon's module system holds one idea and no more: every .loon file is a module, and its name is the file name with the extension dropped.
+No module declarations, no manifests, no boilerplate.
+Write a file called greet.loon and you have a module called greet.

 LOON